-IV.
+iii.
 Disqualification

-- 1. Disqualification (red card) will be imposed on unquestionable opinion of Race Judge in the event of: - a.
-Running: - I. Any loss of contact with the ground, visible to the human eye, excluding those that are obviously accidental (e.g. tripping); - b.
-Heavy step nuisances: - Any first foot contact to the ground with different areas than heel (fingers, ball, sole).
-Excessive and unnatural flexions of the front knee at the time of contact of the heel with the ground; - II.
-Trotting: walking with a high frequency and short steps and/or an excessive vertical body swing and/or an excessive bending of both legs, with no evidence of loss of contact with the ground.

-Amble: walking with simultaneous swing of arm and leg from the same side; (I.e. right arm and leg together or left arm and leg together).
+- 1. Disqualification (red card) will be imposed at the sole discretion of the race judge in the event of: - a.
+Race Director proposal, following a disqualification proposal (yellow card); - b.
+Fourth disqualification proposal (yellow card) assigned to the athlete; - c.
+Running - I. Any loss of contact with the ground, visible to the human eye, excluding those that are obviously accidental (e.g. tripping); - d.
+Heavy step nuisances: - I. Any first foot contact to the ground with different areas than heel (fingers, ball, sole).
+Excessive and unnatural flexions of the front knee at the time of contact of the heel with the ground: - II.
+Trotting: walking with a high frequency and short steps and/or an excessive vertical body swing and/or an excessive bending of both legs, with no evidence of loss of contact with the ground. - III.
+Amble: walking with simultaneous swing of arm and leg from the same side; (I.e. right arm and leg together or left arm and leg together). - e.
+Heavy improprieties towards competitors, spectators or judges; - f.
+Dangerous attitudes; - g.
+Deviations from the track; - h.
+Variation in pole length, in case of telescopic poles; - i.

-Above listed infringements may be preceded, at the discretion of Race Judge, by a single verbal recall.

-- c.
-Heavy improprieties towards competitors, spectators or judges; - d.
-Dangerous attitudes; - e.
-Fourth yellow card; - f.
-Deviations from the track; - g.
-Variation in pole length, in case of telescopic poles; - h.
 Replacement with poles of different length in case single piece poles; - i.
-Unauthorized supplies; - j.
-Any other form of assistance received outside the coaching areas, with the exclusion of forms of assistance attributable to "team play" (I.e. assistance of a "pace maker" on the track); - k.
-During relay races, change without any physical contact between the incoming and outgoing athlete; - 2.
+Unauthorized supplies; - k.
+Any other form of assistance received outside the coaching areas, with the exclusion of forms of assistance attributable to "team play" (I.e. assistance of a "pace maker" on the track): - I. During relay races, change without any physical contact between the incoming and outgoing athlete or not performed within the thirty meter line; - 2.
 A red card will also be issued to the competitor who, according to the unquestionable opinion of Race Judge or the Race Doctor, if available, does not appear to be psycho physically able to continue on the course due to: - a.
 Injury - b.
 Illness - c.
-Obvious state of malaise not allowing the athlete to safely reach the finish line. - This decision is not appealable and is therefore will not be subject of a possible complaint. - 3.
-A disqualified competitor must immediately stop, exit the race track and remove the bib number; he will be back to the start by himself of by the recovery service, if available.
+Obvious state of malaise not allowing the athlete to safely reach the finish line.

+This decision is not appealable and is therefore will not be subject of a possible complaint.

+3. A disqualified competitor must immediately stop, exit the race track and remove the bib number; he will be back to the start by himself of by the recovery service, if available.